 So why is it particularly important to get the temperature of a burger correct?

 Well unlike a steak which you can serve rare after searing the surfaces, there are many more surface areas in minced beef or steak that have been exposed to the air and potentially harmful bacteria.
 These surfaces end up inside your burger and don’t get direct heat on them so hence you need to thoroughly cook to kill the harmful bacteria such as e-coli and salmonella which can make you very ill!

 How long do you need to cook a burger for?

 This all depends on the size and depth of your burger and the heat of your BBQ which is why a Thermapen digital reading is so important.
-The Food Standards Agency https://www.food.gov.uk/science/microbiology/cooking-burgers-at-home has a handy table of temperatures stating the length of time your mince should be at to ensure the meat is safe.
+The Food Standards Agency has a handy guide to cooking burgers at home.
+It has table of temperatures stating the length of time your mince should be at to ensure the meat is safe.
 For a BBQ though you need to aim for 2 minutes at 70°C or 30 seconds at 75°C.